Earth and Human Activity

 - Samplers for elementary, middle and high school: lessons, activities and other resources that can build towards selected core concepts and practices in the NGSS and Framework for K-12 Science Education.
 Printer-friendly samplers: Elementary, Middle School, High School

-- Quick Start Guide to find NASA data for student investigations
+- Data Table Quick Start Guide to find NASA data for student investigations

 - Key features of online resources for data, images, and analysis tools (full page versions for 7 online sources)

-- Online Interactive Quick Start Guide: Takes users directly to relevant data sources and background information
+- Interactive Toolkit Quick Start Guide: Takes users directly to relevant data sources and background information

 Acknowledgments.
 This toolkit was compiled by the NASA Earth Science Education Collaborative (NESEC), a partnership between the Institute for Global Environmental Strategies (IGES) and NASA Earth science divisions at three NASA Centers: Goddard Space Flight Center, Jet Propulsion Laboratory, and Langley Research Center.
 It includes several resources that were developed across a range of NASA-sponsored and related projects.
 Design by Susie Duckworth Graphic Design.